nickyhajal/world-domination-summit/_content/attendee-survey.md

 # Help us craft the perfect attendee experience.

 <div class="zig-zags_blue"></div>
-<p></p>We are so excited you are joining us for our 5th anniversary event!<p></p>
+<p></p>We're so excited that you're coming to town for our 5th anniversary event!<p></p>
-As we work to craft the best attendee experience, we would like to know a little more about you and your plans for your time in Portland for WDS.
-So we put together a brief survey that should only take a few minutes to complete. <p></p>
+As we work to craft the best attendee experience, we'd like to know a little more about you and your plans for your time in Portland during WDS.
+We've put together a brief survey that should only take a few minutes to complete. <p></p>
-Thank you for being part of our community and we look forward to welcoming you to Portland soon!
+Thanks for being part of our community—we look forward to welcoming you to Portland soon!

 <div class="line-canvas"></div>